EnviroDIY/ModularSensors/docs/Getting-Started/Terminology.md

 This doesn't mean something that makes [beeps and bloops](https://en.wikipedia.org/wiki/Modem#/media/File:Analogue_modem_-_acoustic_coupler.jpg) on the phone line.
 The modem SoC or SOM handles all the intricacies and [lower layers](https://www.softwaretestinghelp.com/osi-model-layers/) of internet communication allowing the logger to operate at the top application layer.
 A cellular SoC may actually have a much more powerful processor than the logger MCU.
-The two communcicate via serial lines.
+The two communicate via serial lines.
 Within this library, the modem is represented as a loggerModem object.
 All loggerModem functions are heavily dependent on the [TinyGSM](https://github.com/EnviroDIY/TinyGSM) library.